 Before surgery your pet will have a screening physical exam.
 Blood and urine tests will also be performed before anesthesia to confirm that your pet’s liver, heart, and kidneys are functioning properly and so that we can make adjustments in the anesthetics if needed.
 Anesthetics will be chosen based on your animal’s breed, age, health, and other factors.
 Your pet will have an IV catheter placed and will receive IV fluids during the anesthetic procedure.

-Your pet will be monitored by a medically-trained nurse and will be comforted when he or she awakens from surgery.
+Your pet will be monitored by a veterinary nurse and will be comforted when he or she awakens from surgery.
 Our main goal is to make sure your pet is safe and comfortable.
 We always focus on pain prevention and will give your pet pain medications while he or she is in the hospital, as well as send home pain medications to help you keep your pet comfortable at home.

 When you arrive to pick up your pet, one of our staff members will meet with you and explain everything you need to know, providing you with information on how to care for your pet at home.
 Within a few days, we will call to see how your pet is recovering but please do not hesitate to call us if you have any questions or concerns.